 - Distinguish your services

 Accurately Recording and Forecasting Biometric Data

 The premise was simple, yet bold.
-Instead of reacting to what a patient told us, create software that was proactive and predictive in recognizing what might happen.
+Instead of reacting to what a patient tells us, create software that is proactive and predictive in recognizing what might happen.

 m.Care began looking at what data a patient can provide via biometric devices.
 It then needed to create a system that could look for trends, outliers, identifiers of disease, and so forth.